-In this exploration, we will delve into how the Montessori methodology supports these children's cognitive, emotional, and social development.
+In this exploration, we will delve into how the inclusive Montessori methodology supports these children's cognitive, emotional, and social development.
 We will also look at how customizing a Montessori environment to cater to each child's unique needs can help them flourish.

 "The child who has felt a strong love for his surroundings and for all living creatures, who has discovered joy and enthusiasm in work, gives us reason to hope... hope for peace in the future." — Maria Montessori

-When considering Montessori for children with disabilities and neurodivergences, one finds the word 'inclusion' shining brightly.
+When considering inclusive Montessori for children with disabilities and neurodivergences, one finds the word 'inclusion' shining brightly.
 It's about fostering an environment where children can thrive, irrespective of their individual abilities or challenges.
 Here's how we can put this into action:

 - Adapting materials and activities to the child's interests and abilities.